-The pages of this handbook are filled with important information regarding school policy and procedures.
+The pages of this handbook are filled with important information regarding school board policy and school procedures.
 Parents/guardians and students should review the contents together.
 If you have any questions, please call the school office at 706-632-6100.
 We believe that open and clear communication between school and home is important to the success of our educational growth.